 It's Bodine here.

-> I was invited to be the after-breakfast opening speaker at a conference of plumbing & heating contractors -- a much more lively audience than you might first assume.
+I WAS INVITED to be the after-breakfast, opening keynote speaker at a conference of plumbing & heating contractors -- a much more lively audience than you might first assume.
+I really enjoyed being part of their gathering.

-In the first part of this method, as I communicate it in my keynote speeches, I ask everyone in the audience two fundamental "activating questions:"
+In the first part of this method, as I share it in my keynote speeches, I ask everyone in the audience two fundamental "activating questions:"

 A woman approached me with an energy that told me she really wanted to talk to me in some personal way.
 (This is no surprise to any speaker who has just managed to "connect" with an audience.)